Gambling in the United Kingdom: Remote gambling

-Until the Betting Gaming and Lotteries Act 1960 off-course betting in person was illegal, but bets by telephone were legal since this was not considered, by the letter of the law, "resorting to a house kept for the purpose of betting".
+Until the Betting and Gaming Act 1960 off-course betting in person was illegal, but bets by telephone were legal since this was not considered, by the letter of the law, "resorting to a house kept for the purpose of betting".
 However, it was frequent for "bookie's runners" to take and run bets from a public telephone to the bookmaker himself.

 Remote gambling is growing in popularity in the United Kingdom.
 According to the survey conducted by the Gambling Commission, as of March 2010, 10.7% of the 8,000 adults surveyed said they had participated in at least one form of remote gambling in the previous 4 weeks.
 In 2009 the figure was 10.5%, in 2008 – 7.2%, in 2007 – 8.8%, in 2006 – 7.2%.
 The major part of these gamblers was represented by those playing the National Lottery online.
 Upon their exclusion, the figures are 5.7%, 5.7%, 5.6% and 5.2% respectively.

 All forms of online gambling are licensed by the Gambling Commission and therefore can be legally provided in the country under a licence from the commission.
 The commission's site has details of both licensed operators and applicants.

 Many bookmakers such as 888sport, Betfair, Ladbrokes and William Hill have offshore operations but these are largely for overseas customers since no tax is due on winnings of bets in the UK.
 Before 2001, a 10% levy was paid on bets at an off-course bookmaker (but none at a racecourse) and this could be paid "before" or "after" i.e. on the stake or the winnings, the proceeds going to the Horserace Totalisator Board.
 Many would advise you, as a tipster, to "pay the tax before" since it is a smaller amount, but mathematically it works out the same since arithmetical multiplication is commutative.
 This tax was abolished with the general reform of the gambling acts.